digiltd/oh-rtd-test/Hardware-FAQ.md

 The openHAB Runtime is a Java application.
 It requires JVM 1.6 or later.

-openHAB is expected to run on all platforms (i.e. processor architectures and operating systems) where the required JVM version is available.
-This includes Windows, Mac OS X, and various distributions of Linux on x86, x86_64, and ARM architectures.
+openHAB is expected to run on all platforms where the required JVM version is available.
+This includes Windows, Mac OS X, and Linux on x86, x86_64, and ARM architectures.

 openHAB can be installed and operated on AMD or Intel powered commodity laptop, a desktop computer, or  ARM based single-board computers.